nawrockie/vadr-flu-paper-supplementary-material/00README.txt

 #
 # There are six subdirectories in this directory, each contains its
 # own 00README file that explains the files in that subdirectory.
 In
-# each of the three subdirectories with names beginning with 'table'
+# each of the four subdirectories with names beginning with 'fig' or
-# there are shell scripts that can be executed to reproduce the tables
+# 'table' there are shell scripts that can be executed to reproduce
-# in the paper.
-Each subdirectory is described below:
+# figure 1 or the tables in the paper.
+Each subdirectory is described
+# below:
 #
 # train-and-test-sets/:   lists of sequences in the training and testing
 #                         sequence sets